reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 The [`set` functions](/reference/react/useState#setstate) returned by `useState` also have stable identity, so you will often see them omitted from the dependencies too.
 If the linter lets you omit a dependency without errors, it is safe to do.

 Omitting always-stable dependencies only works when the linter can "see" that the object is stable.
-For example, if `ref` was passed from a parent component, you would have to specify it in the dependency array.
+For example, if `ref` was passed from a parent Component, you would have to specify it in the dependency array.
 However, this is good because you can't know whether the parent Component always passes the same ref, or passes one of several refs conditionally.
 So your Effect _would_ depend on which ref is passed.

 </DeepDive>